rustic-ml/NyxsOwl/docs/technical_strategies_guide.md

     - VWAP is a lagging indicator as it's based on past price and volume data.
     - Its usefulness is primarily for intraday timeframes; it's not typically used for longer-term analysis because it resets daily.
     - In low-liquidity stocks, VWAP might be less reliable due to erratic volume.
-    - Some traders use VWAP bands (similar to Bollinger Bands, plotted at standard deviations above and below the VWAP line) to identify overbought or oversold conditions relative to the VWAP.
+    - Some traders use VWAP bands (similar to Bollinger Bands®, plotted at standard deviations above and below the VWAP line) to identify overbought or oversold conditions relative to the VWAP.

 ## Momentum Indicators